 - High Beams

-The ones listed are certainly highlights but a book so wrapped up in nostalgia has endless highlights, so it would be silly to just list them all (though I thought about it).
-The stories range from horror to comedy…to just plain strange.
-I think there is a great variety in this book and they have that “folkloric” quality, which borders on urban legend (they could be true).
+The ones listed are certainly highlights.
+However, a book so wrapped up in nostalgia has endless highlights.
+The stories range from horror to comedy to just plain strange.
+There is a great variety in this collection and they have that โfolkloricโ quality, which borders on urban legend.

 They are just astonishingly spooky all around.

-Like, for instance, how horror gives us insight into our own fears, anxieties, and humanity, which is important for us to understand so we can make better sense of the world around us.
-Scary Stories to Tell in the Dark is a great example of a book that does just that by facing the reader with murder, mortality, and all things that go bump in the night—which is pretty darn cool for a kid to read and it’s pretty darn cool for an adult to come back to years later.
+Horror gives us insight into our own fears, anxieties, and humanity.
+This is important for us to understand so we can make better sense of the world around us.
+Scary Stories to Tell in the Dark is a great example of a book that does just that.
+It puts the reader in the face of murder, mortality, and all things that go bump in the night.